BusySnailDesignLab/Busy-Snail-Filament-Changer/README.md

 Prototyping was done using PLA and PETG filaments.
 There are some areas in some of the parts with some fairly thin walls where using ABS might be challenging due to its generally poorer layer adhesion, resulting in parts too delicate. (eSun ABS+ slogan: strong odor - weak layer adhesion)

-As is usually the case with projects of this nature, the 3D printer itself and slicer print profiles must be properly calibrated.
+As is usually the case with projects of this nature, the 3D printer itself and slicer profiles must be properly calibrated.
 The clearances of the printed parts have been designed and tested based on this assumption.

 [Ellis' Print Tuning Guide](https://ellis3dp.com) is naturally the place to go when things don't fit together.